 A groundbreaking rereading of the novel, Empty Houses provides new ways to consider the novelistic imagination.

-David Kurnick is assistant professor of English at Rutgers University.
+David Kurnick is associate professor of English at Rutgers University.

 "Empty Houses is an admirable book.
 Its willingness to question established views on the novel has enlightening results.
 In the boldness and originality of its arguments, it makes a valuable contribution not only to scholarship on the novelists it considers, but also more widely to our understanding of the novel as a genre."--Matthew Peters, Times Literary Supplement